Tagaytay–Nasugbu Highway: Alternate names

 The highway's segment from Palico Rotonda to its western terminus in Nasugbu is also known as Palico-Nasugbu Highway or Tuy-Nasugbu Highway.
-Its segment in Cavite is also known as Emilio Aguinaldo Highway or simply as Aguinaldo Highway, named after General Emilio Aguinaldo, the country's first president and a native of Cavite.
+Its segment in Cavite is also known as Tagaytay Laurel Road or Emilio Aguinaldo Highway (simply Aguinaldo Highway), named after General Emilio Aguinaldo, the country's first president and a native of Cavite.
 According to the Department of Public Works and Highways, its segment from its eastern terminus at Tagaytay Rotonda to the eastern end of Mahogany Avenue, both in Tagaytay, is part of the Tagaytay–Manila via Silang Road, while its segment from there to Diokno Highway is officially named as Tagaytay-Batangas via Tuy Road; the rest of the highway is officially named as is.
+North and west of its intersection with Nasugbu–Lian–Calatagan Road and through the Nasugbu town proper, it is locally known as J.P.
+Laurel Street.

 History

-The highway originally existed as the Lumbangan–Palico (Nasugbu–Tuy) section of Batangas–Bauan–Nasugbu Road, an old road which linked Nasugbu with Batangas.
-The section was constructed in the mid-1910s.
+The highway originally existed as a first-class road in Nasugbu linking Batangas–Bauan–Nasugbu Road to Barangay Wawa and the Lumbangan–Palico (Nasugbu–Tuy) section of Batangas–Bauan–Nasugbu Road, an old road which linked Nasugbu with Batangas.
+The latter was constructed in the mid-1910s.
 A new road that connects Tuy to the newly-established city of Tagaytay was later constructed in the 1930s and was made part of the highway.
 The latter also formed part of Highway 17 that linked Imus with Batangas.
 The entire stretch of the highway was also referred to as Tagaytay-Tuy-Nasugbu Port Road.